Prince-Archbishopric of Salzburg

-The Prince-Archbishopric of Salzburg (Archiepiscopatus Salisburgensis; Fürsterzbistum Salzburg; Erzstift Salzburg; Erzbistum Salzburg) was an ecclesiastical principality and state of the Holy Roman Empire.
-It comprised the secular territory ruled by the archbishops of Salzburg, as distinguished from the much larger Catholic diocese founded in 739 by Saint Boniface in the German stem duchy of Bavaria.
-The capital of the archbishopric was Salzburg, the former Roman city of Iuvavum.
+The Prince-Archbishopric of Salzburg (Archiepiscopatus Salisburgensis; Fürsterzbistum Salzburg) was an ecclesiastical principality and state of the Holy Roman Empire.
+It consisted of the secular territories ruled by the archbishops of Salzburg, which were distinct from the larger Archdiocese of Salzburg, founded in 739 by Saint Boniface in the Bavarian stem duchy.
+Its capital was Salzburg, the former Roman city of Iuvavum.

-From the late 13th century onwards, the archbishops gradually reached the status of Imperial immediacy and independence from the Bavarian dukes.
-Salzburg remained an ecclesiastical principality until its secularisation to the short-lived Electorate of Salzburg (later Duchy of Salzburg) in 1803.
-Members of the Bavarian Circle from 1500, the prince-archbishops bore the title of Primas Germaniae, though they never obtained electoral dignity; actually of the six German prince-archbishoprics (with Mainz, Cologne and Trier), Magdeburg, Bremen and Salzburg received nothing from the Golden Bull of 1356.
-The last prince-archbishop exercising secular authority was Count Hieronymus von Colloredo, who was a patron of the Salzburg-native composer Wolfgang Amadeus Mozart.
+From the late 13th century, the archbishops of Salzburg gradually achieved Imperial immediacy and greater independence from the Bavarian dukes.
+The archbishopric became a member of the Bavarian Circle in 1500, and its archbishops held the title of Primas Germaniae, although Salzburg never obtained electoral status during this period.
+The last prince-archbishop to exercise secular authority was Hieronymus von Colloredo, a patron of the Salzburg-born composer Wolfgang Amadeus Mozart.
+In 1803, the archbishopric was secularised during the German Mediatisation and replaced by the Electorate of Salzburg.